 Inspired by the beauty of Indian block printing, hand embroidery, and screen printing, Mata Traders began importing dresses and jewelry made by local artisans.

 This ethical fashion brand collaborates with several fair trade organizations in Nepal and India to source its products.
-Mata Traders clothing is made by local artisans in India and Nepal. seamstresses create complete garments in their small workshops rather than being a part of a factory production line.
+Local artisans in India and Nepal make Mata Traders clothing. seamstresses create complete garments in their small workshops rather than being a part of a factory production line.

-They make some of their clothes with handwoven fabrics like ‘ikat’ and ‘khadi.’
-Mata Traders' clothes are made with organic cotton, although some designs have about 5% spandex in them.
+Some of their clothes are made with handwoven fabrics like ‘ikat’ and ‘khadi.’
+Mata Traders' clothes are made with organic cotton, although some designs contain about 5% spandex.
 Their designs are modern, with some elements of Indian artisan culture.

 For: men, women, and youths